WendellAdriel/laravel-validated-dto/README.md

 }
 ```

-Then you could apply this into your DTO:
+Then you could apply this to your DTO:

 ```php
 class CustomDTO extends ValidatedDTO